natcap/invest.users-guide/source/fisheries.rst

 Valuation Parameters
 ^^^^^^^^^^^^^^^^^^^^

-17. **Fraction of Harvest Kept After Processing (required)**.
-This is the decimal representation of the percentage of harvested catch remaining after post-harvest processing is complete.
-(Either by weight or by number of individuals, as set in the Recruitment Parameters)
+- :investspec:`fisheries.fisheries frac_post_process` (Either by weight or by number of individuals, as set in the Recruitment Parameters)

-18. **Unit Price (required)**.
-Specifies the price per harvest unit.
-Valuation is intended to give a rough idea of the current market value for an equilibrated population based on user-defined price parameters.
-If ‘Harvest by Individuals or Weight’ was set to ‘Individuals’, this should be the price per individual.
-If set to ‘Weight’, this should be the price per unit weight.
-Weight units should agree with the units implied by the Weight column of the Population Parameters CSV file.
+- :investspec:`fisheries.fisheries unit_price`

 Habitat Scenario Tool